DevsArchive/sonic-cd-disassembly/README.md

-# Sonic CD Disassemblies
+# Sonic CD Disassembly
-This is a collection of mostly documented disassemblies of various misc. files from Sonic CD.
+This is a WIP disassembly of Sonic CD for the Sega CD.
 Builds a working ISO, as long as you provide the rest of the files.

 ## Currently Contains
 * Initial program